stemlaur/stemlaur.github.io/blog/_posts/2021/04/2021-04-12-tech-adr-english-version.md

 By systematizing review by at least one peer, you ensure that the choice made is shared and understood by others, that the context is right, that alternatives have been explored.
 That a future developer will be able to understand this decision.

 Notice the glaring similarities with development.
-It's not for nothing that most ADRs are actually git repositories, where every decision is a commit, a proposed decision or a decision review is a merge request.
+It's not for nothing that most ADRs are actually git repositories, where every decision is a commit, a proposed decision, or a decision review is a merge request.

-Interestingly, most of the ADR examples on github have their first record decision: adopt ADR.
+Interestingly, most of the ADR examples on github have their first decision record: adopt ADR.
 The technique is used to validate the technique decision.

 If the process is correctly followed, the very act of validating the adoption of the technique must go through a stage of contextualization, clarification and approval.